selimslab/selimslab.github.io/_NOTES/arts/philosophy/character.md

 Do nothing in anger.

 The world is full of nonsense.
-It’s not personal.
-It doesn’t matter.
+It's not personal.
+It doesn't matter.
 Don't let it get you down.

 Complain less, appreciate more.